Tips For Setting Effective SMART Goals

 A measurable goal helps to know how you are doing and how much progress you have made.
 Thus, it provides a tangible means to evaluate success.

-**1. Establish Metrics **
+1. Establish Metrics.

 Let’s take an example.

-2. Sit with your team
+2. Sit with your group.

-Monthly OKRs (Objectives and Key Results): It itself plays a significant role in shaping today’s OKRs.
+Monthly OKRs (Objectives and Key Results): It plays a significant role in shaping today’s OKRs.
 With monthly OKR meets, you can track the progress and boost team morale.

-Your team goals should be relevant to the overriding objectives of the organization.
+Your goals should be relevant to the overriding objectives of the organization.

 In simple words, SMART goals should provide value and be aligned with the company’s overall strategies.